sajmons/CollimationCircles/README.md

 ### macOS
 https://learn.microsoft.com/en-us/dotnet/core/install/macos

-# Prebuild binaries for Windows
+# Prebuild binaries for win-x64, linux-x64 and linux-arm64
-Here are binary files for Windows avaliable for you to download. https://github.com/sajmons/CollimationCircles/releases/
+Here are binary files avaliable for you to download. https://github.com/sajmons/CollimationCircles/releases/

-Download latest release as ZIP file, extract it and run EXE.
+Download latest release as ZIP file, extract it and run executable.

 # Advanced way of download and running (works on all platforms)
 After installing .NET Framework you type following terminal commands: